bbarres/Realtime/README.md

     - *survie2017:* dead or alive status of the plant in 2017 coded as a binary variable (0=dead; 1=alive).
 Empty = missing information

-- **RT_pop_tot.csv:** the data set which includes only individuals with genotypic information.
-In addition to the variables already described for the *RT_pop.csv* data set, there are four variables that estimate the level of heterozygosity/homozygosity in each individual:
+- **RT_pop_tot.csv:** the dataset which includes only individuals with genotypic information.
+In addition to the variables already described for the *RT_pop.csv* dataset, there are four variables that estimate the level of heterozygosity/homozygosity in each individual:
     - *PHt:* number of heterozygous loci / number of genotyped loci
     - *Hs_obs:* standardized heterozygosity based on the mean observed heterozygosity
     - *Hs_exp:* standardized heterozygosity based on the mean expected heterozygosity